craigbuckler/dockerwebdev/content/tutorials/what-is-docker.md

 <aside>

-This is the second chapter of the *"Docker for Web Developers"* book which provides an overview of Docker concepts and technologies.
+This is the second chapter of the *"Docker for Web Developers"* book.
+It provides an overview of Docker concepts and technologies.
 The full course can be purchased from [DockerWebDev.com](https://dockerwebdev.com/).

 </aside>